zweigraf/face-landmarking-ios/README.md

 This prototype shows basic face landmark recognition on a ```CMSampleBuffer``` (see ```DlibWrapper.mm```) coming out of an ```AVCaptureSession```.

+Frame rate is actually quite good on an iPhone 6S now that we are using the system face detection via ```AVCaptureMetadataOutput```.

-Frame rate is really bad as I am sure there are some performance improvements to be made.
+But I am sure there are a lot more performance improvements to be made.
 Currently, the buffers are copied around a lot.

 ## Screenshot